Section 1: INTRODUCTION AND SCOPE

 12.3 Alternative Dispute Resolution

-Privacy-Specific Mediation: Privacy disputes may be resolved through specialized mediation services that understand privacy law complexities and can facilitate resolution between users and Augrented while protecting confidential information and business interests.
+Privacy-Specific Mediation: Privacy disputes may be resolved through specialized mediation services that understand privacy law complexities.

-Arbitration for Privacy Claims: Consistent with the Terms of Service, privacy disputes may be subject to binding arbitration, but such arbitration includes specific procedures for handling sensitive personal information and privacy-related evidence.
+Arbitration for Privacy Claims: Consistent with the Terms of Service, privacy disputes may be subject to binding arbitration, but such arbitration includes specific procedures for handling sensitive personal information.

 Section 13: CONTACT INFORMATION AND PRIVACY INQUIRIES

-General Rights Requests: Users may submit privacy rights requests through the following channel:
+Users may submit privacy rights requests or general inquiries through the following channel: